highcharts/highcharts/tmp/README.md

 Once you have that file, go to [the api-gen github page](https://github.com/highcharts/api-docs) for further instructions.

 Note that the API front-end is not done as of yet (07/04).

+**Remember to copy `supplemental.docs.js` outputted by the patch generator script to somewhere where jsdoc can find it before running jsdoc!**